rboman77/python_cplusplus/README.md

 ## gRPC
 Grpc is a remote procedure call framework.
 It can be used to call C++ from Python, but if that is all you need, it is most likely more complicated that you need.
-But if you needed a framework that can integrate multiple languages all at the same time, or if you are doing client-server computing, it is a great framework.
+But if you need a framework that can integrate multiple languages all at the same time, or if you are doing client-server computing, it is a great framework.